PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

     'TASK'         0:1:8:1      [[0.8  0.41]]
     'TASK'         0:1:9:1      [[0.81 0.4 ]]

 The time is reported as run:trial:pass:time_step.
-Note that there is only one entry for the ``control`` Mechanism, since it only executed once per trial, but there are ten entries for the ``task`` Mechanism since it executed ten times, as specified in the Conditions described above.
-The output of the `Log` can also be reported in various other formats, including a `numpy <https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html>`_ array, a dictionary of values for each entry, and `CSV <https://en.wikipedia.org/wiki/Comma-separated_values>`_ format.
+Note that there is only one entry for the ``control`` Mechanism per trial, since it is executed only once per trial; but there are ten entries for the ``task`` Mechanism for each trial since it executed ten times, as specified in the Conditions described above.

+..
+XXX NEED TO GET THIS STRAIGHT:
+..
+Note also that the ``control`` Mechanism executes for the first time in the second trial, since ???

+The output of a `Log` can also be reported in various other formats, including as a `numpy <https://docs.scipy .org/doc/numpy/reference/generated/numpy.array.html>`_ array (using its `nparray <Log.nparray>` method, as a dictionary of values for each entry (using its `nparray_dictionary <Log.nparray_dictionary>` method), and in `CSV
+<https://en.wikipedia.org/wiki/Comma-separated_values>`_ format (using its `csv <Log.csv>` method.

 .. _BasicsAndPrimer_Learning: